Nemone: Broadcasting career

 After finishing her degree in psychology at the Victoria University of Manchester in 1995, Nemone worked as a research assistant in a psychiatric ward.
 She went on to become a receptionist at Kiss 102 in Manchester where she learned production and broadcasting skills in her spare time.
 In 1997, she became the presenter and producer of The Word radio programme as Kiss 105 went on the air.
 She subsequently presented Galaxy 102 FM's Morning Show, Network Chill Out Show and The Galaxy Chart for Manchester.
-Having started on reception, she left as anchor of the Morning Show for a job at BBC Radio 1.
+Having started on reception, she left as the anchor of the Morning Show for a job at BBC Radio 1.

 Nemone joined BBC Radio 1 in October 2000 initially hosting the Saturday breakfast show.
 She filled in for Jo Whiley's weekday morning show in 2001 while Whiley was on maternity leave.
 She then took the weekend afternoon slot which she hosted from Autumn 2001 through to the end of 2003.
 After a revamp of the Radio 1 daytime schedule from early 2004, Nemone replaced Scott Mills on the overnight show (4 am – 7 am) broadcasting to audiences in excess of 3 million.
 She left Radio 1 in September 2005; JK and Joel (Monday-Thursday) and Fearne Cotton and Reggie Yates (Friday) took over her early morning slot.

 Nemone joined BBC Radio 6 Music on 3 October 2005, she began presenting the Dream Ticket show as well as filling in on 6 Music's drive time show when Steve Lamacq was away.
 Nemone took over Vic McGlynn's weekday lunchtime show, weekdays in the 3 – 4 pm slot on 4 September 2006.
 She could also be heard covering various shows on BBC Radio 2.
 Cerys Matthews filled in for her after she began six months maternity leave on 6 July 2009.
 After Matthews herself went on maternity leave on 24 November, the show was presented by either Chris Hawkins or Andrew Collins.
 In July 2009, Nemone gave birth to a baby girl and returned to the station on 1 February 2010.